mhwdvs/AcquireSand/README.md

 - Improve mobile experience
 - Add easy to change environment variables for ports, domains, etc.

+### Current issues

+- postgres-init container is trying to create "gpucompare" database, which already exists
+- ebayapi container is trying to find "gpucompare" database, but can't find it

 ## Install

 - Install **docker**